carlosvillasanchez/-Salmon-tortilla-al-pesto/README.md

 # Preferences and consequences of diets
 The data story can be found here: https://tormey97.github.io/food-datastory/

-The notebook we have delivered is FinalNotebook, a continuation of the Milestone 2 notebook.
+The notebook with the analysis work is FinalNotebook.
 In case you cannot see the dynamic animations correctly, you can check the notebook here:

 https://nbviewer.jupyter.org/github/carlosvillasanchez/Salmon-tortilla-al-pesto/blob/master/FinalNotebook.ipynb